keenanpayne/keenanpayne.com/posts/trust-suspicion.md

 Yes, we've been trained.
 Now it's time to re-train.

 Web browsers have changed.
-We are in an entirely new era where cross-browser support is much more manageable and APIs are much more consistent.
+We are in an entirely new era where cross-browser support is more manageable and APIs are more consistent.
 Sure, there's room for improvement, but it's a night and day difference from where we were 10 years ago.

 ## The role of third-party libraries